 If you allow any third-party applications access to your Coinbase account, you can always manage or revoke its access on your Activity page.

 On another note, it is common practice for scammers to impersonate Coinbase and Coinbase support on social media.
-Before engaging with anyone claiming to be Coinbase on social media, please check to see if it is one of our official accounts here: Is Coinbase present on social media?.
+Before engaging with anyone claiming to be Coinbase on social media, please check to see if it is one of our official accounts.
 If not, please send the link to the impersonation account to [email protected] immediately.

 Contact Customer Support

-If at any time you have an account security concern or question, please do not hesitate to contact Coinbase support.
-Only contact Coinbase through this portal.
+If at any time you have an account security concern or question, please do not hesitate to contact Coinbase Support.
+Only contact Coinbase using the information listed in this help article.
 Fake customer support numbers and websites are a constant threat—please be very cautious with any information you find via forums, social media, and Google Ads.

 As a rule of thumb, remember that Coinbase staff will never: